 where v – ultrasound speed inside material; f – frequency.

 Ultrasound visualization is mainly based on its ability to reflect from any irregularities in media.
-If we take biological tissue, those are blood vessels, fibers, lesions, organs.
-Those irregularities are detected due different density areas.
+If we take biological tissue, those are blood vessels, fibers, lesions, and organs.
+Those irregularities are detected due to different density areas.

 Ultrasound waves can propagate in two different waves.
-One type is longitudinal
+One type is longitudinal,